-Next, write one area of need on one index card (or you can use our goals spreadsheet here).
-Organize each area of need under the following categories: Vision, Hearing and Listening, Academics, Gross Motor, Fine Motor, Orientation and Mobility, Communication, Behavior and Attention, Social/Emotional, Self Care, and Other.
+Next, write one area of need on one index card, or use our goal tracking spreadsheet.
+Organize each area of need under the following categories: Vision, Hearing and Listening, Academics, Gross Motor, Fine Motor, Orientation and Mobility, Speech & Language, Behavior and Attention, Social/Emotional, Self Care, and Other.

-Now that you understand your child’s areas of need, and have decided the top three areas of concern you have for the year, write a letter of parental concerns to the IEP team.
+Now that you understand your child’s areas of need, write a letter of parental concerns to the IEP team.
 This letter should lay out the areas of need you want addressed by this year’s IEP goals.
-The IEP must address all areas of need in this letter, so don’t skip this step!
+The IEP must address all concerns in this letter, so don’t skip this step!

 - The results of the most recent evaluations;

 - Academic achievement – the child’s performance in reading/language arts, math, science, and history);

 - Functional performance – dressing, eating, going to the bathroom; social skills such as making friends and communicating with others; behavior skills, such as knowing how to behave across a range of settings; and mobility skills, such as walking, getting around, going up and down stairs.

 - How the child’s disability affects the child’s involvement and progress in the general education curriculum.
 (For preschool, this is how the disability affects the child’s participation in appropriate preschool activities such as identifying letters, colors, using scissors, following instructions, and playing games).

 - List test scores that are not self-explanatory;

 - Use highly technical language (e.g. “at risk,” “confidence interval,” “atypicality,” “t-score,” “clinically significant,” “t-score”))